Offal: Denmark

-In Denmark a version of liver pâté, known as "leverpostej" in Danish, is used as a spread (often in an open sandwich on rye bread) is considered a popular dish.
+In Denmark, a version of liver pâté known as leverpostej and used as a spread (often in an open sandwich on rye bread) is popular.
 The most common main ingredients of leverpostej are pork liver, lard, and anchovies, but numerous alternative recipes exist.
 The 5.5 million Danes consume roughly 14,000 tons of leverpostej per year, the most popular commercial brand being Stryhn's.
-Versions of brawn (often served on rye bread as an open sandwich with a garnish of cucumber slices or dijon mustard and pickled beetroot) and blood sausage (served pan-fried with muscovado) are eaten mainly during wintertime, e.g., as part of the traditional Danish Christmas lunch or "julefrokost".
+Versions of brawn (often served on rye bread as an open sandwich with a garnish of cucumber slices or Dijon mustard and pickled beetroot) and blood sausage (served pan-fried with muscovado) are eaten mainly during wintertime, including as part of the traditional Danish Christmas lunch or julefrokost.

 Heart is commonly eaten, either calf, cow, or pork.
-Grydestegte Hjerter is a Sunday dish of stuffed pork heart, served with carrots, brussels sprouts, and mashed potatoes.
+Grydestegte hjerter is a Sunday dish of stuffed pork heart, served with carrots, Brussels sprouts, and mashed potatoes.

 Iceland

-Iceland has its own version of both haggis and brawn.
-The Icelandic haggis called "slátur" (slaughter) is made in two versions: "Blóðmör" (bloodlard), a sheep's stomach stuffed with a mixture of sheep's blood, rolled oats, and cut-up bits of sheep's fat, and "lifrarpylsa" (liver sausage), which consists of sheep stomach stuffed with a mixture of ground lamb's liver, rolled oats and cut-up bits of mutton.
-The Icelandic brawn "svið" is made from singed sheep heads, and it is eaten either hot or cold off the bone or set in gelatin.
+Iceland has several traditional dishes using offal.
+The Icelandic slátur (lit. slaughter) consists of blóðmör (blood sausage) and lifrarpylsa (liver sausage), typically boiled and served with mashed potatoes.
+Blóðmör is a sausage made of lamb's blood, suet and rye, while lifrarpylsa is made of lamb's liver, suet and rye.
+Similar to the Norwegian smalahove, the Icelandic svið is the head of a sheep with the wool singed off, boiled and typically served with mashed potatoes and mashed rutabaga.

 Sweden

-Sweden has a version of the British black pudding called "blodpudding" (blood pudding).
-The Swedish equivalent to the Scottish haggis is called "pölsa" or "lungmos" (mashed lung).
-The Swedish "pölsa" is made of some offal like liver or heart, onions, rolled barley and spices and is served with boiled potatoes, fried eggs, and sliced beetroot.
-"Blodpudding" is mostly served sliced and fried with lingonberry preserve, grated carrot or cabbage, and fried bacon.
-Other popular offal dishes are "levergryta" (liver stew) "leverpastej" (liver pâté).
+Sweden has a version of the British black pudding called blodpudding (blood pudding).
+The Swedish analogue of Scottish haggis is called pölsa or lungmos (mashed lung).
+The Swedish pölsa is made of offal like liver or heart, onions, rolled barley and spices, and is served with boiled potatoes, fried eggs, and sliced beetroot.
+Blodpudding is mostly served sliced and fried with lingonberry preserve, grated carrot or cabbage, and fried bacon.
+Other popular offal dishes are levergryta (liver stew) and leverpastej (liver pâté).